Azure/azure-powershell/src/DesktopVirtualization/docs/New-AzWvdAppAttachPackage.md

 This command creates or updates an Azure Virtual Desktop App attach package in a resource group

-### Example 2: Create or update an Azure Virtual Desktop App Attach Package from an App Attach Package object
+### Example 2: Create or update an Azure Virtual Desktop app attach package from an appAttachPackage object
 ```powershell
 New-AzWvdAppAttachPackage -Name PackageArmObjectName `
                          -ResourceGroupName ResourceGroupName `